eest9/gov-crawler-at/README.md

 # GovCrawler.at
-A crawler for goverment an legislation issues in austria
+A crawler for goverment and legislation issues in austria

+# requirement
+setup a web server like apache

+# setup
+copy the folder structure in the webfolder